 How Long Does It Take to Become a Respiratory Therapist

 In short, it takes two years, which is the length of getting an associate’s degree.

 To become a Respiratory Therapist, one must acquire at least an associate’s degree.
 However, it is even better to obtain a bachelor’s degree (four years), as it shows dedication and further education.
 Florida National University is dedicated to helping the members of its immediate community in Hialeah and South Miami achieve their dreams.

 Healthcare is one of the fields and also one of the fastest-growing, according to the BLS.
 At FNU, we offer several healthcare-related programs for our community to excel in healthcare and achieve top positions, and higher job and life satisfaction.

 You can jump into the field with an associate’s degree in Respiratory Therapy from FNU in roughly two years (80 credits).
 Topics in the FNU coursework include:

 - Respiratory Anatomy and Physiology

 - Pediatrics / Neonatal Respiratory Care

 - Cardiopulmonary Diagnostics

-A bachelor’s degree requires a minimum of 120 credits to graduate.
-The program enhances the knowledge of a RT graduate by providing them with the skills to manage patients while staying aware of cultural diversity and the skills needed to supervise in the health care setting.
+Take a look at the Student Handbook for an Associate of Science in Respiratory Therapy to see all of the details on requirements, courses and their description.A Bachelor’s Degree at FNU requires a minimum of 120 credits to graduate.
+The program enhances the knowledge of an RT graduate by providing them with the skills to manage patients while staying aware of cultural diversity and the skills needed to supervise in the health care setting.